-- Demonstrate and observe hands-on brushing instruction early during the child's care (at least once a year). - Provide advice at least once per year and discuss the following: - $\circ$ brush as soon as teeth erupt - $\circ$ two minutes twice daily in the morning and last thing at night - o toothbrush type - o positions - o use a smear of at least 1,000 ppm fluoride toothpaste - $\circ$ adult assistance and supervision.
+- Demonstrate and observe hands-on brushing instruction early during the child's care (at least once a year).

+- Provide advice at least once per year and discuss the following:

+- $\circ~$ brush as soon as teeth erupt

+- $\circ$ two minutes twice daily in the morning and last thing at night

+- o toothbrush type

+- o positions

+- use a smear of at least 1,000 parts per million (ppm)

+fluoride toothpaste

+- o adult assistance and supervision.